aravindc5/MyCourse-30DaysofKotlin/README.md

 **1)Data Classes:**

-Data Classes are used to store data in a structured manner, so in this project i have used data classes for storing description,and contents of each language.
+Kotlin has a better solution for classes that are used to hold data/state.
+It’s called a Data Class.
+A Data Class is like a regular class but with some additional functionalities.
+So in this project data classes are used for storing description,and contents of each language.

 **2)Inheritance:**

 RecyclerView is used to display the contents of each language, Adapter is implemented using Inheritance concept which reduces the boiler plate code.

 **3)Lambdas:**

-To set ranking of each programming language lamda expression is used.
+Lambdas Expressions are essentially anonymous functions that we can treat as values.To set ranking of each programming language lamda expression is used.